-Using one of the best ergonomic keyboards can relieve unnecessary strain on your wrists, shoulders, and posture caused by traditional keyboards.
-Using a proper keyboard can make even the best Chromebook better.
-When it comes to ergonomic keyboard styles, there is a number to choose from.
-Some offer a curved split design, whereas some have a flat with a slight wave to the keys.
-Here are the best when it comes to ergonomic keyboards.
+Using one of the best ergonomic keyboards relieves unnecessary strain on your wrists, shoulders, and posture caused by traditional keyboards.
+Using the right keyboard can make even the best Chromebook better.
+When it comes to ergonomic keyboard styles, there are several to choose from — some offer a curved split design, whereas others have a slight wave to the keys.
+Here are the best choices when it comes to ergonomic keyboards.

-Where the Logitech K350 mentioned previously offers a small posture change to typing, the Ergo K860 has a wider split to the keys as well as an arch the overall board shape.
-Together with shallower scooped keys that have a quiet press to them, these features come together to offer a more serene typing experience.
+Where the Logitech K350 mentioned previously offers a small posture change to typing, the Ergo K860 has a wider split to its keys and an arch to the overall board shape.
+Together with shallow-scooped keys that are quiet when pressed, these features offer a more serene typing experience.
 The wireless Ergo K860 is also part of the Logitech Unifying Receiver, so it uses the same adapter for your other compatible accessories.

 The Logitech K350 is an excellent option if you don't like a full split to the keys.
 The slight angle of the keyboard setup and the wrist rest provides enough of a posture change to add comfort to typing for long periods.
 You get some quick keys for media, window switching, and some are customizable to your needs.
 Since this wireless keyboard is part of the Logitech Unifying Receiver line, you can use the same adapter for your keyboard and compatible wireless mouse.

 The Sculpt's design is about more than just looking unique.
 This design helps create the most comfortable and natural typing position for your fingers and wrists.
 The domed shape of the keyboard is specifically done to reduce wrist pronation — less strain.
 Though there isn't a number pad built into the keyboard, a wireless one is included so you can position it where it's most comfortable.

 Best wired ergonomic keyboards

 Clean and comfortable